 The clamshell-style charging case is good.
 It's made of nice quality matte plastic and has a USB-C port on the back.
 Its lid's plastic is a bit thinner than the rest of the case, though.
 The Bluetooth pairing button for the buds is located on the bottom of the case.

 The Anker C30i have great build quality.
-The buds are water resistant with an IPX4 rating, though the case lacks any rating, which isn't unusual.
-All the plastic is solid quality and the silicone sleeves that fit over the clip-on earbuds are also good quality.
+The buds are water resistant with an IPX4 rating, which is good enough for you to take them for a jog in the rain.
+Consider the IPX5-rated SoundPeats PearlClip Pro if you need an open-fit pair with slightly more water resistance.
+The Anker's case lacks any IP rating, but that's not unusual.
+All the plastic is solid quality, and the silicone sleeves that fit over the clip-on earbuds are also good quality.
 Their case feels well-made, but the lid is made of a thinner plastic.

 The full-range noise isolation of these clip-on buds is terrible, which is expected.
 Since they sit outside of your ear canal so you can monitor your environment, they block virtually nothing.
 The upside of this is you can soundtrack your late-night jogs without compromising situational awareness or work in open-concept offices without alienating colleagues.
 On the other hand, this open-fit niche is limiting because a lack of isolation impacts how well your attention can parse your audio from what's going on around you.

-Unlike the Bose Ultra Open Earbuds Truly Wireless, the Anker doesn't have an automatic volume adjustment to offset fluctuations in environmental noise.
+Unlike the Bose Ultra Open Earbuds, the Anker doesn't have an automatic volume adjustment to offset fluctuations in environmental noise.

 As open-fitting ear cuffs, these allow you to fully hear your environment without the artificiality of a transparency mode.
 Of course, this comes as the cost of the flexibility of turning on a noise cancelling mode.